-Product returns in-store have become a necessary feature of many retail operations.
-The in-store product return processing has some critical parts, and we’ve got four recommendations to assist you and your customers to get the most out of it.
+Handle a product returns in-store have become a necessary feature of many retail operations.
+The in-store product return processing has some critical parts, and we’ve got four recommendations to assist you and your customers get the most out of it.

 What is product return?

 A product return is a common occurrence in the retail industry where a customer decides to bring back a purchased item to the merchant for various reasons.
 This process typically involves the customer receiving a full or partial refund in their original payment method, exchanging the initially purchased product for a different or similar item, or obtaining store credit for future purchases.